TeleAI-mcp/auto-data-visualizer-yros/README.md

-# auto-data-visualizer-yros
+# Auto Data Visualizer Yros

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.